DoctorMcKay/sentry-bot-documentation/src/premium.md

 Premium servers have the ability to directly open [private threads](./commands.md#mod-thread-channel) with reporters in order to request additional context or evidence for a report.

+### 100 Automod message rules

+Free servers can create up to 5 [Automod](./automod/index.md) message rules.
+Premium servers have that limit increased to 100.

 ### More to come

 There are many new features planned for Sentry to come in the future.
 See the [upcoming features](./upcoming.md) page